souravDAS0/unotasker_assignment/README.md

 2. Grant all required permissions
 3. Tap **"Start Tracking"**
 4. Observe notification appears with current location
-5. Wait 5 minutes (or use developer options to simulate time)
+5. Wait 30 seconds (or use developer options to simulate time)
 6. Verify notification updates with new location
 7. Open app to see all records in ListView